The perfect Summer BBQ treat! These pellet grill smoked chicken legs are smoked until they are tender, juicy, and have the perfect crispy skin.

-Chicken legs are an underrated tailgate food, but also so good for so many occasions – games, guys’ night, summer BBQs, and more!
+Chicken legs are an underrated tailgate food, but they are also so good for many occasions, from graduation parties to backyard cookouts.

 Looking for more tailgate recipes?
 Check out Best Tailgate Recipes ( Over 50 Recipes)!

-I’m cooking these smoked chicken legs on a pellet grill, but this recipe will work on any grill or smoker you have.
+I’m cooking these smoked chicken legs on a pellet grill, but this recipe will work on any grill or smoker.
+The key is to get the internal temp of the chicken legs up to Between 185-195 degrees F.

-That may sound like a higher temperature than you’d think, but that is because there is bone and dark meat.
-It needs a higher internal temp to separate from the bone.
+That may sound like a higher temperature than you’d think, but that is because there is bone and dark meat needs a higher internal temperature become tender.White meat chicken only needs to be cooked to 165 degrees F because there is less fat and connective tissue.

-I promise it will be tender and juicy with crispy skin if you do it like this.
+If you do it like this, I promise it will be tender and juicy with crispy skin.
 For an even faster and crispier method, try my Butterflied Chicken Legs Recipe.

-Meat/Protein: For this recipe, you will need about ten chicken legs.
-Suppose you want to serve more people—double or triple the recipe as needed.
+- Meat/Protein: This recipe calls for about ten chicken legs.
+If you want to serve more people, double or triple the recipe as needed.

 For exact amounts, see the recipe card down below.